 Gracious Bakery is your go-to for coffee on St. Charles Avenue in the Garden District, with cold brew, lattes, Vietnamese iced coffee and more.
 You won’t be able to resist their vast selection of homemade pastries and desserts, which include donuts, pies, croissants and various breads.
 Stick around for lunch, or continue your day exploring the Garden District.

 Commander’s Palace is the quintessential New Orleans dining experience.
 Nestled in the Garden District since 1893, it’s hard to miss the iconic blue and white façade.
-Visit for dinner or brunch on the weekends and indulge in their award-winning cuisine, which includes Creole favorites such as turtle soup, Gulf seafood gumbo and pecan crusted Gulf redfish.
+Visit for dinner or brunch on the weekends and indulge in their award-winning cuisine, which includes Creole favorites such as turtle soup, Gulf seafood gumbo and pecan-crusted Gulf redfish.
 Check out the dress code here and make your reservation in advance.
+Looking for something more casual?
+Le Petit Bleu is their adjacent cafe and quick-service bistro, where you can duck in and get a quick bite to eat.

 Lined with larger-than-life mansions, double-gallery houses and colorful cottages, there’s a story behind every home in New Orleans.
 Just walking the neighborhood, you’re bound to come across homes that’ll make you swoon.
 Get a taste of the architecture here, then plan to bake some time into your itinerary for a leisurely stroll.

-Between breakfast burritos, eggs benedict and hot chicken honey butter French toast biscuits, you won’t go hungry on Magazine Street.
+Between breakfast burritos, eggs Benedict, and hot chicken honey butter French toast biscuits, you won’t go hungry on Magazine Street.
 Brunch isn’t a special occasion on the block, with many restaurants serving breakfast staples all day.
-A few of our favorite spots include District: Donuts.Sliders.Brew, Ruby Slipper Café, Molly’s Rise & Shine and Another Broken Egg Café.
+A few of our favorite spots include District: Donuts.Sliders.Brew, Ruby Slipper Café, Molly’s Rise & Shine, and The Vintage.

 "Disney's The Haunted Mansion"...
 "American Horror Story: Coven"...
 "Your Honor"..."Mayfair Witches"... stroll around the Garden District long enough and you're sure you run into some familiar facades.
 The Buckner Mansion at 1410 Jackson Avenue may be among the most photographed, but spots like Commander's Palace, The Pontchartrain Hotel, and the Nolan House (or Benjamin Button House) at 2707 Coliseum Street are also noteworthy spots for movie and television fans.
 Whether it's movies or television, these famous filming locations definitely have main character energy.